unicode-org/icu/tools/multi/proj/provider/readme.txt

 #!/bin/cat
-# Copyright (c) 2009-2011 IBM Corp. and Others.
+# Copyright (c) 2009-2012 IBM Corp. and Others.
 All Rights Reserved

 # ICU Provider Feature. - $Id$

+* Note, as of ICU49 this is a technology preview.

 BUILDING: